fazilraja/search-agents/README.md

 # Swarm Agent

-A multi-agent system that finds and formats recipes using Azure OpenAI and web scraping capabilities.
+A multi-agent system that finds and formats recipes and news articles using Azure OpenAI and web scraping capabilities.

 ## Overview